gbif/model-material/data-mapping.md

 An Organism (same as [dwc:Organism](https://dwc.tdwg.org/terms/#organism)) is modeled in the UM as a `MaterialEntity`, even if none of the material remains accessible (such as in the case of some observations, or a specimens that were lost or destroyed).
 In the most basic case, a cataloged item consists of the entire existing material remains of a single organism.
 These may be separated into "parts", which may or may not be tracked separately.
 When they are tracked separately, the `Entity` that unites them is the `Organism`.
 The derivation of the "parts" from the Organism (or from each other) are [expressed through `EntityRelatiosnhip`s](#7-map-entityrelationships-between-materialentities).

 Map all physical objects that are tracked separately in your database to `MaterialEntity`s in the UM.
 For each `MaterialEntity`, create an `Entity` record as well using the same unique identifier for the `materialEntityID` and the `entityID`.
-If the `MaterialEntity` one of the subtypes of `MaterialEntity` (`MaterialGroup` or `Organism`), use the same identifier for these as for the corresponding `MaterialEntity` and `Entity`.
+If the `MaterialEntity` is one of the subtypes of `MaterialEntity` (`MaterialGroup` or `Organism`), use the same identifier for these as for the corresponding `MaterialEntity` and `Entity`.

+## 6. Map EntityRelationships between MaterialEntities

-## 6. Map AgentRoles, Assertions, Citations, ChronometricAges, and Identifiers for MaterialEntities and their subtypes
+## 7. Map Agent Roles, Assertions, Citations, Identifiers and ChronometricAges for MaterialEntities and their subtypes

+Figure 3 shows the relationships between `MaterialEntity` and associated tables, including the common model tables.
+The relationships between `MaterialEntity` and other `Entity ` tables was shown in Figure 2.
+Each of the `Entity` tables can be connected to the common model tables.
+The important thing is to make sure that the connections happen at the appropriate, most specific level in the hierarchy.
+For example, suppose a blood sample was taken from an `Organism` and its volume was measured.
+The blood sample is a `MaterialEntity` (NOT and `Organism`).
+There should be an `EntityRelationship` showing the subject `MaterialEntity` had the relationship `extractedFrom` the object `Organism`.
+The blood sample volume should result in an `Assertion` for the `MaterialEntity`, not an `Assertion` for the corresponding parent `Entity` record, nor the related `Organism` record.
+Specifically, the `assertionTargetID` should be the same as the `materialEntityID` for the blood sample, the `assertionTargetType` MUST be `MATERIAL_ENTITY`, the `assertionType` should be `VOLUME`, the `assertionValue` should be left empty, the `assertionValueNumeric` should have the numerical value of the volume, and the `assertionUnit` should have an appropriate SI unit (e.g., 'ml').
+The same principles apply to relationships to the `Citation`, `AgentRole` and `Identifier` tables - they should be associated with the correct `Entity`.

+A `ChronometricAge`'s MUST only be related directly to a `MaterialEntity`.

 <p align=center><img src="./_images/materialentities.png" alt="agents"/>
 <p align=center>Figure 3.
-MaterialEntities and associated common model tables in the Unified Model
+MaterialEntities and related tables in the Unified Model

-## 7. Map EntityRelationships between MaterialEntities
 ## 8. Map DigitalEntities
 ## 9. Map AgentRoles, Assertions, Citations, and Identifiers for DigitalEntities and their subtypes
 ## 10. Map EntityRelationships between DigitalEntities and between MaterialEntities and Digital Entities